Pinpoint

 Description

 Pinpoint is a research tool designed to assist journalists and academics in examining and analyzing large document collections.
-With Pinpoint, users can upload and search through documents, images, emails, handwritten notes, and audio files to find specific keywords, locations, organizations, or individuals.
-It’s part of the Journalist Studio, Google’s free tool kit for research, data analysis, and data visualization.
+With Pinpoint, users can upload and search through documents, images, emails, handwritten notes, and transcriptions of audio files to find specific keywords, locations, organizations, or individuals.
+It is part of the Journalist Studioarrow-up-right, Google’s free tool kit for research, data analysis, and data visualization.
+It also supports metadata extraction, so users can search by fields like date, sender, etc.

 Cost